IntelSoftware/SYCL_101/03_Modern/7_lambdas.rst

       }
    });

-As we can see, there is no limitations related to the size of the lambda.
-The only thing that may limit us is the readability of the code and the fact that lambdas are typically used as minor helper functions in our code.
+As we can see, there are no limitations related to the size of the lambda.
+The only thing that may limited is the readability of the code and the fact that lambdas are typically used as minor helper functions in our code.